Perkyrain/SerpentAI_wiki/The-big-idea-list.md

 "For each algorithm, we found little variance between experiments  with  different  initializations.
 However,  the  two algorithms  found  qualitatively  different  policies  from  eachother.
 Actor-Critics  pursued  a  standard  strategy  of  attacking and counter-attacking,  similar to the way humans play.
 Q-learners on the other hand would consistently find the unintuitive strategy of tricking the in-game AI into killing itself.
 This multi-step tactic is fairly impressive; it involves moving to the edge of the stage and allowing the enemy to attempt a 2-attack string, the first of which hits (resulting in a small negative reward) while the second misses and causes the enemy to suicide (resulting in a large positive reward)."

+**More side notes** extracted from https://github.com/dennybritz/reinforcement-learning/issues/30 :

+Hi guys, I have spent a lot of time implementing my DQN code and I have solved many of the same challenges that you seem to be facing.
+Right now I am crazy busy and I don't have the time to help you debug your code but I can give you some pointers of the things that are important and the things that aren't.
+Also, I haven't read all of discussion or the code so I might be pointing out things that you already know.
+Sorry about that.

+Important stuff:

+    Normalise input [0,1]
+    Clip rewards [0,1]
+    don't tf.reduce_mean the losses in the batch.
+Use tf.reduce_max initialise properly the network with xavier init use the optimizer that the paper uses.
+It is not same RMSProp as in tf

+Not really sure how important:

+    They count steps differently.
+If action repeat is 4 then they count 4 steps for action.
+So divide all pertinent hyper-parameters by 4.

+Little difference (at least in breakout):

+    pass terminal flag when life is lost gym vs alewrap.
+Learning rate is different but If one works so will the other

+I am probably missing a lot of other important titbits.
+If I remember anything else I will come back.
+But probably you will see big improvements if you implement all of this correctly.

+If you have any doubts you can check out my code: https://github.com/cgel/DRL